-- 1.1 Meteorological information shall be supplied to operators and flight crew members by one or more of the following, as agreed between the meteorological service provider and the operator concerned, and with the order shown below not implying priorities: - a) Written or printed, including specified charts and forms; - b) Data in digital form; - c) Briefing: - d) Consultation; - e) Display; or - f) in lieu of a) to e), by means of an automated pre-flight information system providing self-briefing and flight documentation facilities while retaining access by operators and aircrew members to consultation, as necessary, with the aerodrome meteorological office, in accordance with 5.1 - 1.2 The meteorological service provider, in consultation with the operator, shall determine: - a) The type and format of the meteorological information to be supplied, and - b) Methods and means of supplying that information. - 1.3 On request by the operator, the meteorological information supplied for flight planning should include data for the determination of the lowest usable flight level.
+1.1 Meteorological information shall be supplied to operators and flight crew members by one or more of the following, as agreed between the meteorological authority and the operator concerned, and with the order shown below not implying priorities:

+- a) written or printed material, including specified charts and forms; - b) data in digital form; - c) briefing; - d) consultation; - e) display; or - f) in lieu of a) to e), by means of an automated pre-flight information system providing self-briefing and flight documentation facilities while retaining access by operators and aircrew members to consultation, as necessary, with the aerodrome meteorological office, in accordance with 5.1. - 1.2 The meteorological authority, in consultation with the operator, shall determine: - a) the type and format of meteorological information to be supplied; and - b) methods and means of supplying that information.

+1.3 It is recommended that on request by the operator, the meteorological information supplied for flight planning should include data for the determination of the lowest usable flight level.